-Nebraskans for Sensible Marijuana Laws is a political committee supporting a 2020 constitutional ballot measure that would establish the right of patients with serious health conditions to use medical cannabis as recommended by their physician.
+Nebraskans for Medical Marijuana is a political committee supporting a 2020 constitutional ballot measure that would establish the right of patients with serious health conditions to use medical cannabis as recommended by their physician.

 Nebraska law permits citizens to bring forward constitutional amendments for approval on the ballot.
 To qualify for placement on the ballot, supporters of a constitutional measure must collect signatures from voters equivalent to at least 10% of the electorate in Nebraska at the time the signatures are submitted.
 To qualify for the 2020 ballot, approximately 130,000 signatures will be needed.
 Once the measure has been approved for the ballot, a simple majority is required for it to become law, provided the number of affirmative votes cast for the measure is greater than 35% of the total votes cast in the election.